-In celebration of National Inclusive Education Month, Community Living Ontario invited elementary school aged children (ages 4-14) from across the province to participate in a contest that promotes and raises awareness about inclusive education.
+Community Living Ontario is inviting elementary school-aged children from across the province to participate in a contest that promotes and raises awareness about inclusive education.

-The intent was to have students and classes begin to think about inclusion and start a conversation about how a diverse classroom offers better educational experiences for all students.
+The intent is to have students and classes begin to think about inclusion and to start a conversation about how a diverse classroom offers better educational experiences for all students.